 Absolutely not true: Stopping smoking does not increase your chances of getting cancer or any other illness.
 Stopping smoking will almost immediately begin to reverse the processes that lead to cardiovascular disease and over time reduce risk for cancer.
 This myth probably began because many people are motivated to stop smoking when they don't feel well and may be experiencing symptoms indicating that an underlying disease process has already begun.
 However, even in this case, stopping smoking can only improve your health.

 |Why does Chantix give me bad dreams and what can I do about it?|

 About 20-25% of people who take Chantix will experience vivid dreams.
 Some people report they enjoy the dreams, and others find them bothersome.
-Why Chantix causess vivid dreams is not understood completely.
-Chantix does stiumlate dopamine, a nuerotransmitter that is implicated in dreaming, and this may in part explain this effect.
+Why Chantix causes vivid dreams is not understood completely.
+Chantix does stimulate dopamine, a neurotransmitter that is implicated in dreaming, and this may in part explain this effect.

 |How long does it take for Chantix to work?|